swichtenberg/stock-analysis/README.md

 ![VBA_Challenge_2018Original](https://user-images.githubusercontent.com/96216947/147621211-9d0d47df-7564-4aa2-99da-887cd8a96806.png) ![VBA_Challenge_2018](https://user-images.githubusercontent.com/96216947/147621215-20611a1a-27e6-4a7d-ba5b-2545d0368d57.png)

 The gains in efficiency were primarily due how the script read the raw data.
 The original script selected a given ticker and then proceeded to search each line of data for that ticker.
-This resulted in the entire dataset being read for each ticker and several times to complete the analysis.
+This resulted in the entire dataset being read for each ticker and many times total to complete the analysis.
 A sample of the original script is below.

     For i = 0 To 11
         ticker = tickers(i)